ibm-cloud-docs/Cloudant/guides/transactions.md

 cost,
 and delivery information.

-*Example document describing a purchase:*
+## Example document describing a purchase

 ```json
 {